grumpygk/cardatron/README.md

 # cardatron
 Cardatron is a web application for handling large collections of gaming cards.

-### Disclaimer
+#### Disclaimer
-At this point in time, this is not a traditional project, it does not follow normal development standards processes.
+This project is aimed at non-developers, I did not want to complicate things by using any development technology that was not absolutely necessary.
+So at this point in time, it is not a traditional project, it does not follow normal development standards or processes.
 It is a work in progress and may eventually evolve into a ***normal*** project.

 ## Usage
 Scan your cards into image files and place them into a logical folder structure, the file name and folder names will make up the keywords you will be able to search by.
 When naming the image files avoid using special characters and spaces, if you plan on keeping multiple copies of a card images select a character to separate the number from the rest of the file name.

 Example: